Wappsto/wappsto-cli/README.md

 And insert `"homepage": "./",` into your `package.json` file.

 To use the build version of React, change the `foreground` configuration to `build` and then run `npm run build` to build the react application.
-Then run `npx serve-wapp` to serve the build version of your react application.
+Then run `npx wapp serve` to serve the build version of your react application.

 ## Related